jola5/gtv/README.md

 # Git Tag Version

-This is a script to enable simple versioning of git repositories based on tags following the **semantic versioning** scheme,  http://semver.org/.
-This is  **major.minor.patch**, eg. `1.0.21`.
+This is a script to enable simple versioning of git repositories based on tags following the [semantic versioning](http://semver.org/) scheme: **major.minor.patch**, eg. `1.0.21`.

 Only the SCMs meta data is used to store the version information.
 No change is made to the repository contents if the version changes.
 If you bump the version, your **commit does not change**.
 This may or may not be what you are looking for.